-These chords will become important to your guitar playing as they appear in so many tunes that they can't be ignored and therefore it is a good idea to memorize them at this stage.
+These chords are important because they appear in so many tunes that they can't be ignored and therefore it's a good idea to memorize them if you haven't already.
 To help you memorize these chord shapes you can use the following technique.